Shaddix/IdentityOAuthSpaExtensions/README.md

 # IdentityOAuthSpaExtensions
 .Net Core library that allows easy integration of external OAuth providers into your SPA.
 It has even more perks if you use IdentityServer.
+Here's the [demo](https://oauth.arturdr.ru) if you care.

 # What you can do with this library?
 - On SPA side you could receive AuthCode from OAuth provider ([Authorization Code Flow](https://oauth.net/2/grant-types/authorization-code/))